 A search is the placing of hands inside a pocket or another interior part of clothing or possessions.
 A search, in the context of a frisk, is ONLY permitted to remove the object that the officer felt during the frisk and reasonably suspects to be a weapon based on his or her frisk.
-During a Terry stop/Level 3 encounter, the officer may ask for permission to search, but may not compel a person to submit to a search of their person or belongings.
+During a Level 3 Terry stop, for example, upon reasonable suspicion that a person committed a non-violent misdemeanor, without any indication that the individual has a weapon, an officer cannot frisk or search.
+An officer may ask for permission to search, but may not compel a person to submit to a search of their person or belongings.
 The consent, if given, must be provided voluntarily.
+When asking for consent to search, officers must ask in a way that elicits a clear 'yes' or 'no' response.
+They must then follow up by explicitly saying, "I can only search you if you consent."
+Officers must also then ask "Do you understand?"
+If a consent search is conducted, the person searched will be offered a BUSINESS CARD, with rank, name, shield, and command captions filled out.